teallarson/book-list/README.md

 | --- | --- | --- |
 | [The Manager's Path](https://www.bookfinder.com/search/?author=Fournier%2C+Camille&title=The+Manager%27s+Path%3A+A+Guide+for+Tech+Leaders+Navigating+Growth+and+Change&lang=en&st=xl&ac=qr)|⏩|Has been recommended to me as both great for those honing their skills as a manager, but also for anyone who _has_ a manager to hone the skill of "managing up" and in general giving helpful feedback.|

-## General Nerdiness / Mathematics
+## Mathematics / Generally Nerdy Things
 | Title | Labels | Notes |
 | --- | --- | --- |
 | [Zero: The Biography of a Dangerous Idea](https://www.bookfinder.com/search/?author=Seife%2C+Charles&title=Zero%3A+The+Biography+of+a+Dangerous+Idea&lang=en&st=xl&ac=qr) | ✅ 📖 ⭐️ ⭐️| Yes, I double highly recommend.
 I don't know exactly when I started becoming fascinated with the number zero, but it's just a seriously fun topic to ponder.
 This book crossed of my history interests, my interests in the value of zero and infinity, and a number of other cool ideas along the way.
 I was fascinated to really grasp how recent of an idea the number zero really is, at least in the way that it's accepted today!|